vanflux/jstetris-bot/README.md

 - Open google chrome
 - Go to `chrome://extensions`
 - Enable development mode
-- Load uncompressed extension and pick the `build` directory inside project dir
+- Load the uncompressed extension and pick the `build/dev` directory inside project dir
+- If you want the extension hot-reloading working properly open the extension console(`service worker`) and keep it opened on background.

 # Demo